Nilgn/Mid_Term_Project_Ironhack/README.md

 2. Planing of the project:

-Day 1 and Day 2: Cleaning Data: Remove typos and dublicates, correct datatypes Day 3: Visualisation via Tableau
+Day 1: Cleaning Data: Remove typos and dublicates, correct datatypes Day 2 and Day 3: Visualisation via Tableau
 Day 4: Preparing the presentation